sijeh/DAMBQV2/README.md

 Reconstructed code of CVPR2021 paper ["Distribution-aware Adaptive Multi-bit Quantization"](https://openaccess.thecvf.com/content/CVPR2021/papers/Zhao_Distribution-Aware_Adaptive_Multi-Bit_Quantization_CVPR_2021_paper.pdf)

 ## Note
-* In order to increase the extensibility and make it more elegant, we reconstructed the project in this repo.
+* In order to increase the extensibility and make it more elegant, we reconstructed the algorithm in this repo.
 The original repo could be found [here](https://github.com/sijeh/DAMBQ)

 * `model/quant_layers.py` is the module of DMBQ in the paper which will be used to replace the original `nn.Conv2d` or `nn.Linear`